RideThing/Board/README.md

-# Thunder
+# RideThing
-Thunder is a mouseless WYSIWYG edtior, try to help people to organize knowleage, find connections and abstract models
+RideThing is a note taking app that design for mouseless lover and all data is local first, we hope people can be efficient and enjoy note taking and learning.

 [DEMO](https://thunder-web.vercel.app/)